 In Hell’s Kitchen, the pile-up has been felt by residents and business owners alike, many of whom have been trying to evict rodent populations from their outdoor dining sheds.
 Mayor Eric Adams recently launched a pilot program installing large, rat-proof curb containers in Times Square, with plans to add more across Hell’s Kitchen this fall.

-City Council member Erik Bottcher, who has been a vocal advocate for clean street solutions in Hell’s Kitchen, was pleased to hear of the DSNY’s proposal.
+City Council member Erik Bottcher, who has been a vocal advocate for clean street solutions in Hell’s Kitchen, was pleased to hear of the DSNY’s proposal when it was announced in July 2022.
 Said Bottcher: “This is a smart move.
 That’s four fewer hours that rats will have a sidewalk buffet.
 Of course, we need to move to completely eliminate piles of trash on our sidewalks, but this is a step we can take right now.
 I’m very glad to see our city taking steps to address the sanitation crisis.”

 Catie Savage, the Trash Queen and founder of the volunteer Hell’s Kitchen Litter Legion, is on the front lines of the fight against filth.
 “Moving trash put-out to 8pm is a great first step in mitigating our massive rat problem,” she said, adding that it was only one solution for the long-tail issue.